I Matter Journey: Frequently Asked Questions

 - Why is I Matter training offered with these restrictions?
 The content of I Matter training was put together over more than 20 years in response to a big gap seen in services for children and families.
 It is very carefully designed so it can help a wide range of adults and vulnerable children and the order and tone of the way we do things is key to our results.
 We know that teaching things in the wrong order can make key messages difficult to understand, we know people must be ready to learn & support is key,

 - What can I do to help share the ideas more widely?
-If you decide you would be interested in supporting the use of the resources in a professional role or as a parent mentor then you can apply at the end of Awareness stage to join the Stage 1 Extended Journey and Stage 2 Supporting Others training which involves a longer term commitment.
+If you decide you would be interested in supporting the use of the resources in a professional role or as a parent mentor then you can apply at the end of Level 2 to join the Level 3 Extended Journey.
+Level 4 Supporting Others training which involves a longer term commitment.

 Finally, the only reason to take part in this community is if you are someone who is committed to developing your own insight and skills so that you can contribute to happier healthier relationships for young people and the adults who support them.
 This does not happen all at once.
 If that is what you want for yourself and for others in your home and work community, I am excited to meet you.